betinacosta/handson-sentiment-analysis/tutorial[en-us].md

 ![Account Type](https://github.com/betinacosta/handson-sentiment-analysis/blob/master/images/tipo-de-conta.png)

 **4**.
 On the next page there will be some info that needs to be fill.
-Fill the fiel `What use case(s) are you interested in?` according to the image bellow and at `Describe in your own words what you are building` enter the following text:
+Fill the field `What use case(s) are you interested in?` according to the image bellow and at `Describe in your own words what you are building` enter the following text:

 ```text
 1. I’m using Twitter’s APIs to run a Python Brasil Tutorial about Sentiment Analysis;